A SocialBox.biz blog post update by Alex (5th May 2017)

 Source: The homeless hub

 Similar to ROI, SROI shows a bottom double line that looks at both the financial impact and the social impact of services rendered.
-In simpler terms, SROI helps you discover the cost of what would happen to the world if your nonprofit did not even exist.
+In simpler terms, SROI helps you discover the cost of what would happen to the world if your organisation or social venture did not even exist.

 Best of all, you can turn this information into talking points, sharing with the world what you do specifically to make it a better place.